famousj/gentle-gall-intro/subscriptions.md

   |=  =path
 ```

 Like `on-watch`, this only takes a path.
-You can use this function if you need to
+You can find out the ship that sent this
+request by looking at `src.bowl`.

-do any cleanup after a subscriber leaves.
-If you use the `default-agent` handler, it
+Use this function if you need to do any cleanup after a subscriber leaves.
+If you
-does nothing.
+use the `default-agent` handler, it does nothing.

 As with `on-watch`, we are just printing a debug message.